Desperate-Dan/NIWWt/README.md

 # NIWWt
 Setting up the pipeline for SARS-CoV-2 WW analysis of NI samples.
+Broadly it uses [TrimGalore](https://github.com/FelixKrueger/TrimGalore) for read trimming, [bwa mem](https://github.com/lh3/bwa) for mapping, [iVar](https://github.com/andersen-lab/ivar) for primer-trimming and [freyja](https://github.com/andersen-lab/Freyja) for SARS_CoV-2 variant demultiplexing.

 ## How to run
 Currently works assuming you already have [Nextflow](https://www.nextflow.io/docs/latest/install.html) installed.
 Next create the environment using the following command: